-- Make sure all the red wine is soaked up using a clean and dry cloth.
-Use a tamping motion to absorb the liquid in the mattress or beddings.
+- Ensure you’ve absorbed all the red wine using a clean, dry cloth.
+Use a tamping motion to soak up the liquid from the mattress or bedding.

-- Dab white vinegar over the stained area.
-This will break down the stain.
+- Dab white vinegar onto the stained area, breaking down the stain.

-- Use the clean cloth again to soak up excess liquid.
+- Use the clean cloth again to absorb any excess liquid.

-- Put baking soda on top of the wine stain.
+- Apply baking soda to the wine stain.

-- Dab white vinegar again to make the mixture bubble up and aid in removing the stain.
+- Dab more white vinegar, causing the mixture to bubble up and aid in stain removal.

 - Blot the mixture away using a clean cloth.

-- Repeat the steps above if the stain hasn’t entirely lifted.
+- Repeat the process if the stain hasn’t lifted entirely.

-Note: Please make sure to use only white vinegar in this method.
-Some vinegar can add more stain to your mattress.
-We recommend using UK brands like Golden Swan and Jocker Woods for white vinegar.
+Note: Please use only white vinegar for this method, as some types of vinegar can add more stains to your mattress.
+We recommend UK brands like Golden Swan and Jocker Woods for white vinegar.

 Method 3: Stain cleaning products

-Stain cleaning products should be the last resort since this is not available immediately in most households.
-But if you happen to have one, it’s worth a shot.
-Reddit users swear by using a stain removing products such as Oxiclean.
-While Oxiclean is a US brand, Vanish is a UK brand counterpart for this.
+Stain cleaning products should be your last resort since they’re not immediately available in most households.
+However, if you have one, it’s worth a try.
+Reddit users vouch for stain-removing products like Oxiclean.
+While Oxiclean is a US brand, Vanish serves as a UK counterpart.

 How do these products work?
 Stain cleaners like Oxiclean and Vanish contain sodium percarbonate, another form of hydrogen peroxide.
-This ingredient targets brightly coloured stains like wine, coffee, and tea by breaking down the colour-causing components.
+This ingredient targets bright stains like wine, coffee, and tea by breaking down the colour-causing components.

-Refer to the instructions included in the product for proper usage.
+Follow the instructions included with the product for proper usage.

-The salt and club soda method is a popular wine stain removal method in restaurants.
-Both salt and club soda are the most accessible items in restaurants.
-However, salt can actually set the wine stain on the fabric.
-Reddit DIY-ers also attest to this fact.
+The salt and club soda method is a popular wine stain removal technique in restaurants, as both salt and club soda are readily available.
+However, salt can set the wine stain on the fabric.

-Worse, some toothpaste has a colouring ingredient that can add stains to your mattress.
-So, keep your toothpaste for your dental cleaning purposes only.
+Toothpaste contains no ingredients that address red wine stains.
+Moreover, some toothpaste varieties have colouring ingredients that can add stains to your mattress.
+So, save your toothpaste for dental cleaning purposes only.